jhansolo33/NY-Citibike-bikesharing/README.md

 ####  Top Starting Locations

-• There were over 2.3 million rides for the month of August 2019.

 • 81% of the users were subscribers.
 65% of the users were confirmed males and 25% were confirmed females.

 • There is a wide range of the age of the users.
-Younger users tend to use the service for longer rides.
+Younger users tend to use the service for longer ridesas a form of transportation.

-• Top ride starting locations are in the most touristic and busy areas, as we see here in Manhattan.
+• Top ride starting locations are in places where tourists visit most and generally busy areas, as we see here in Manhattan.

 ![image 8](https://github.com/jhansolo33/NY-Citibike-bikesharing/assets/119264589/0cbc90cc-d3ba-4838-b73c-843f0dbe7bdc)